 4. Cook yourself a gourmet meal

 Eating your feelings is may not be a good way to survive Valentine’s Day, but why not channel the soul of a chef and construct a delicious meal that you and only you can indulge in?
-Do some research on the internet and hit up sites like Pinterest or Cookmore for some foodie inspiration.
+Do some research on the internet and hit up sites like Pinterest for some foodie inspiration.
 After shopping for your ingredients, make sure to swing on over to the wine department and chat up one of the employees who would be helpful in finding the perfect pairing.
 Below is my slow cooker tomato jam recipe that is topped off with a creamy burrata cheese and garlic-rubbed toasts.
 Pair this sensual meal with a fruit-forward Pinot Noir and you are well on your way to loving yourself!
 Today is all about indulging, loving, and giving back…so smile and realize that tomorrow it’s a brand new day!
 Happy Eating!